jonathangreco/APIplatform-react-admin-traefik-boilerplate/Readme.md

 to use and develop on.

 ## Installation
+I advise you rename it when cloning :

-- `git clone git@github.com:jonathangreco/SF5-react-boilerplate.git`
+- `git clone git@github.com:jonathangreco/APIplatform-react-admin-traefik-boilerplate.git`
-- `cd SF5-boilerplate-react`
+- `cd <whatever you put for a name>`
 - `make start`
 - Go get a tea.
 - Cleanup Book stuff (dummy example) when you ready to code your app